 - Prof. Pascuala García Martínez (University of Valencia; President of the Specialized Group on Women in Physics of the Spanish Royal Physical Society).

-- Prof. Ruth Lazkoz (Basque Country University).
+- Prof. Ruth Lazkoz (University of the Basque Country).

 - Prof. Virginia Trimble (University of California Irvine).

 - Prof. Francesca Vidotto (University of the Basque Country).

 The discussion will be chaired by Prof. Vicent Martínez (University of Valencia).